kangli914/pycharm/README.md

 - Iterable vs Iterator:

-  Iterable is an object which one can iterate over
+  Iterable is an object which one can iterate over.
+An iterable object can be put inside a for loop or list comprehension.

   Iterator is an object which is used to iterate over an iterable object